ELIGIBILITY AND PROCEDURES

 At retirement, an employee with GIC health coverage may change his/her health plans.

-- Instruct employee/retiree to indicate changes on Insurance Enrollment and Change Form (Form-1) and sign it.
+- Instruct the retiring employee to indicate changes on Insurance Enrollment and Change Form (Form-1) and sign it.

 - Review the forms for completeness and sign.

-- Photocopy the forms and file them in the employee’s personnel file.
+- Photocopy the forms and file them in the retiring employee’s personnel file.

 - Send the original forms to the GIC